 Media here means more than journalism; it is also art, music, film, books, graphic design, etcetera.
 We don’t spend all our time criticizing though.
 We also celebrate and feature work that we think complicate the old, ahistoric and objectional images.
 We want to introduce our readers to work by Africans and non-Africans about the continent and its diaspora that have worked against the old and tired images of Africa.

 The blog is that, and more.
 As one of the core members of the collective, Neelika Jayawardane, explains it on our Facebook page, Africa is a Country is also about constructing a state of mind.
 One where the “nation” operates outside the borders of modern nation states in Africa and its continental and conceptual boundaries.
 So, yes, the blog announces that Africa is indeed a “country,” an imagined community whose “citizens” must reinvent the narrative and visual economy of Africa.

 Africa is a Country was founded by Sean Jacobs and developed over time—it wasn’t always clear what it would be become—into a collective of scholars, writers, artists, filmmakers, bloggers, and curators who together produce online commentary, original writing, media criticism, short videos, and photography.

-If all of that still doesn’t make sense, how’s this: This is the blog that’s not about famine, Bono, or Barack Obama.
+If all of that still doesn’t make sense, how’s this: This site is not about famine, Bono, or Barack Obama.